hoppersroppers/fundamentals/LinuxBasics/2-BasicsofNetworking.md

 So what does google see you as when you make a request?

 I recommend a quick trip to a website to find that out!
+<a href="https://nordvpn.com/what-is-my-ip/" rel="noopener"
-[Click here to find your public IP](https://nordvpn.com/what-is-my-ip/).
+target="_blank">Click here to find your public IP</a>.

 As you can see, your public IP is completely different than what your local IP is when you run `ip addr`.